rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 - *Fault tolerance* — failures only affect a small number of nodes
 - *Scalability* — by opening up the network it means a huge number of nodes can be brought online to meet demand
-- *Quadratic Leaking* — this is a fancy term for how the beacon chain punishes validators for being offline.
+- *Quadratic Leaking* — this is a fancy term for how the Beacon Chain punishes validators for being offline.
 As a node operator, if you go offline with a big group of other validators your punishment is greater — this deters centralised staking services.

 ### How can I access my deposit and rewards before ETH2 Phase 2?

-If you are a staker and just sending your deposit to Rocket Pools smart contracts, you will instantly receive rETH tokens which are a form of tokenised staking, they will still gain rewards over time, but you don’t need to hold them with us and can trade/sell or hold them as you wish.
+If you are a non-operator staker and just sending your deposit to Rocket Pools smart contracts, you will instantly receive rETH tokens which are a form of tokenised staking, they will still gain rewards over time, but you don’t need to hold them with us and can trade/sell or hold them as you wish.
 You can also trade them back to the protocol for ETH + rewards gained if there is liquidity available in the protocol to cover the exchange.

 ### Are your smart contracts audited and open source?